gauravraghunand/nasa-mcp-server/README.md

 The `Dockerfile` creates a secure container running as a non-root user (`mcpuser`) with the necessary Python dependencies (`mcp[cli]` and `httpx`).

-1. Build the Docker image with the tag `nasa-mcp-server:latest`:
+1. Build the Docker image with the tag `nasa-mcp-server`:
     ```bash
     docker build -t nasa-mcp-server:latest .
     ```